 Many major public cloud providers do not have industry-specific expertise but are partnering with professional services firms and leaders in banking, retail, manufacturing, healthcare, and other industries.
 The result is a collaboration between people who understand industry-specific processes and data and people who understand how to build scalable cloud services.

-- Understand the Complexities of Service Integration, and Costs Attached to Them
+A. Understand the Complexities of Service Integration, and Costs Attached to Them

 For the longest time IT was dominated by service-oriented architecture concepts that are systemic to today’s clouds.
 Industry-specific services or APIs that could save us from writing those services ourselves weren’t ideal, but they were readily available.
 Programmableweb.com is a good example of where many went to find these APIs.